-Eligible individuals are women ages 14 through 55 with family income at or below 191 percent of the FPL who are losing Medicaid State Plan coverage for any reason; including women losing Medicaid pregnancy-related coverage after 60 days postpartum and women losing Medicaid managed care coverage.
+Eligible individuals are women ages 14 through 55 with family income at or below 191 percent of the FPL who are losing Medicaid State Plan coverage for any reason; including women losing Medicaid pregnancy-related coverage at the end of the state's authorized postpartum coverage period and women losing Medicaid managed care coverage.

 18. Streamlined Application and Eligibility Determination Process.
 Within three years from the date of CMS approval of this demonstration extension, the state will integrate FPW eligibility and application processes into the eligibility system operated by the state for Medicaid State Plan coverage in accordance with section 1943 of the Act.
-No later than 90 days post CMS approval of this extension, the state will submit for CMS review and approval, its three-year timeline with milestones for aligning FPW eligibility and application processes with the requirements of section 1943 of the Act (andimplementing federal regulations at 42 CFR part 435).
+No later than 90 days post CMS approval of this extension, the state will submit for CMS review and approval, its three-year timeline with milestones for aligning FPW eligibility and application processes with the requirements of section 1943 of the Act (and implementing federal regulations at 42 CFR part 435).